Moses Sorovi: Career

 On 15 June 2021, Sorovi was named in the Fiji squad for the matches against New Zealand.

 In April 2024 Sorovi joined the Fijian Drua on a short-term contract.

+In early 2026, Sorovi joined the ACT Brumbies in Canberra, although he did not play any minutes for the team during their 2026 season.
+He was later named in their squad ahead of the Super Rugby AUS tournament in August.